hasan9080/Hh/content/en/docs/concepts/containers/images.md

 - Enable the [AlwaysPullImages](/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages)
   admission controller.

+#### Place holder for secure image pull feature updates

+This is a placeholder for the doc updates regarding the latest image pull updates according to this [enhancement](https://github.com/kubernetes/enhancements/issues/2535)

 ### ImagePullBackOff

 When a kubelet starts creating containers for a Pod using a container runtime,